Most of us are familiar with the term ‘emotional eating.’

 Scarfing down a family-size bag of chips isn’t joy eating.
 Although the exhilaration and crunchy satisfaction of binging on a whole bag of chips may feel pleasurable in the moment, it’s not joy eating.

-Joy eating usually includes big, fancy dinners, top-shelf alcohol, and other scrumdiddlyumptiousness that we tend to really look forward to.
+Joy eating usually includes big, fancy dinners, top-shelf alcohol, exquisite desserts, and other scrumdiddlyumptiousness that we tend to really look forward to.

 (I don’t know a single person who really looks forward to a whole bag of chips… Do you?)

 How Much Joy Eating Is Okay?

 So ask yourself, “How much of your eating is guided by joy instead of hunger?”

 Close your eyes right now and come up with your number.
 (I’ll wait…)

 It’s important to understand that joy eating isn’t bad when you do it in moderation.
 There’s nothing wrong with a big, fancy dinner once a month or an exquisite dessert that you only eat half of.

 So the key percentage is to allow some joy eating about 5-10% of the time.